Bhojpuri cuisine: Common vegetables

-Festival delicacies
+Festival foods

-Regional festivals are celebrated by preparing several delicious dishes, which are shared with all communities irrespective of religion or caste.
+Regional festivals are celebrated by preparing particular dishes to be shared with all communities irrespective of religion or caste.

-Khichdi / Sekraat
+Khichdi/Sekraat

 Also called Makar Sankranti or Tilkut Sankranti, it is the first festival of the year.
 On this day, at morning, people eat til ke laddu, tilwa, tilkut, and laai.
-At lunch time, the combo of chura, dahi, and gud is eaten.
-And at evening, special khichdi is served along with melted ghee, pickles, papar, chokha, chutney, and dahi.
+At lunchtime, the combo of chura, dahi, and gud is eaten.
+In the evening, special khichdi is served along with melted ghee, pickles, papar, chokha, chutney, and dahi.

 Vasant Panchmi

 This festival celebrates the last day of the winter season and welcomes the spring season.
 On this day, lapsi is made of semolina and is eaten with puri.

-Holi / Hori / Paguwa
+Holi/Hori/Paguwa

 Holi is one of the largest festivals of the Bhojpuri region.
-On this day, meat dishes and intoxicating drinks and sweets (thandai / bhang halwa) are the main attraction.
-In large families, a bakra / khasi (male goat / sheep) is bought a few days before the festival and is slaughtered on the day of festival.
+On this day, meat dishes and intoxicating drinks and sweets (thandai/bhang halwa) are the main attraction.
+In large families, a bakra or khasi (male goat or sheep) is bought a few days before the festival and is slaughtered on the day of festival.
 The backstrap and shoulder parts are cut into small pieces and marinated in garlic, onion, and few spices and then skewered over charcoal to make bihari seekh kebab.
 Liver (kaleji) is cut into small pieces and is pan fried with a little salt and pepper.
 This is a delicacy for children.
 The remainder of the meat is cooked as korma and eaten with pua (a batter of wheat flour and sugar with various dry fruits, deep fried in ghee).
 Meat dishes are eaten all day and shared with neighbours and relatives.
 In addition, a very sweet halwa made of dry fruits, condensed milk, and bhang is prepared.

 In the evenings, people enjoy pakora, gulab jamun, chhole, dahi-baras, and kadhi-bari served with boiled rice.